 - An error message appears.
-Find the error message in the section "Error codes and messages" on page 10-17 and take the action listed. - · A box containing an error code and message appears.
+Find the error message in the section "Error codes and messages" on page 10-17 and take the action listed. - A box containing an error code and message appears.
 Follow the instructions in the message.
-For instructions on using Setup, see "Entering Setup" on page 6-4. - · The image on the screen is unreadable (the image is scrolling, blinking, or flashing). - 1.
-The monitor you attached may not be an SVGA monitor or you may have selected a monitor setting that your monitor does not support.
+For instructions on using Setup, see "Entering Setup" on page 6-4. - The image on the screen is unreadable (the image is scrolling, blinking, or flashing). - The monitor you attached may not be an SVGA monitor or you may have selected a monitor setting that your monitor does not support.
 Follow these steps to reconfigure your monitor: - a.
 Restart the computer.
 If necessary, turn the system unit off, pause for 15 seconds, and then turn the system unit back on. - b.
 When you see "Starting Windows 98" appear on the screen during startup, press F8.
 This opens the Microsoft Windows 98 Startup Menu. - c.
 Select Choice 3 for Safe Mode and press Enter.
 This starts your computer using the factory configuration settings. - d.
 When your computer has completed startup, double-click on the My Computer desktop icon. - e.
 In the My Computer window, double-click on the Control Panel icon. - f.
 In the Control Panel window, double-click on the Display icon. - g.
 In the Display Properties window, click on the Settings tab. - h.
 See"Customizing display properties" on page 4-3 for instructions on selecting new monitor settings.
 If using a VGA monitor, select 640 x 480 pixels in the Screen area and 16 colors in the palette. - i.
 Restart the computer.
-Your computer may take a little longer than usual to restart. - 2.
-If the monitor you attached is a VGA monitor and not an SVGA monitor (older monitors may be VGA), detach the VGA monitor and attach an SVGA monitor.
+Your computer may take a little longer than usual to restart. - If the monitor you attached is a VGA monitor and not an SVGA monitor (older monitors may be VGA), detach the VGA monitor and attach an SVGA monitor.
 Using an SVGA monitor allows your computer system to take full advantage of Windows video function.

-Step 3

-Is anything displayed on the monitor?
-(Continued)

-- The colors displayed are wrong.
+Step 3 Is anything displayed on the monitor?
+(Continued) The colors displayed are wrong.
 Make sure the monitor cable is correctly and securely connected to the system unit.
 Your Setup Poster shows how the cable should be connected.
-If the problem continues, refer to "Solving hardware and software problems" on page 10-7 and take the action listed. - · Nothing happens when you use the mouse or keyboard. - a.
+If the problem continues, refer to "Solving hardware and software problems" on page 10-7 and take the action listed.
+Nothing happens when you use the mouse or keyboard. a.
 Make sure the keyboard and mouse cables are correctly and securely connected to the ports on the back of the system unit.
-The keyboard port has this symbol next to it: The mouse port has this symbol next to it: - b.
-Turn the system unit off, and then turn it on again.
-If the problem continues, refer to the "Quick problem solving chart" on page 10-6".
+The keyboard port has this symbol next to it: The mouse port has this symbol ne No There may be a problem with the monitor. a.
+Make sure your monitor cables are correctly and securely connected.
+Your Setup Poster shows how the cables should be connected. b.
+Adjust the brightness and contrast controls.
+For more information, refer to the documentation that came with your monitor.
+If the problem continues, refer to the "Quick problem solving chart" on page 10-6.